Safe Usage of Monetary Valuation

 Case illustration: UK Marine Natural Capital Accounts (JNCC/Cefas)

 The UK Joint Nature Conservation Committee (JNCC) and Centre for Environment, Fisheries and Aquaculture Science (Cefas) compiled an initial set of natural capital accounts for UK marine and coastal ecosystems.
-At the time of their study, the authors reported that a substantial proportion of marine habitats remained unmapped--an estimated 36% were classified as unknown, though subsequent UK marine habitat mapping programmes have since expanded coverage considerably.[41]
+At the time of their study, an estimated 36% of UK marine habitats were classified as unmapped or unknown.[44]
 For those habitats where data were available, the study applied several valuation methods consistent with SEEA principles: replacement cost for waste mediation (phosphorus, nitrogen, BOD) by littoral sediments, coastal saltmarsh, shelf-sea, and deep-sea ecosystems; replacement cost for coastal protection based on the cost of constructing equivalent seawalls; abatement cost for carbon burial in marine sediments; and the resource rent approach for marine fish and shellfish, offshore renewable energy (wind), and abiotic products (marine aggregates).
-This study illustrates both the feasibility of applying the SEEA EA preference order to marine assets and the practical constraint that incomplete habitat data imposes on comprehensive valuation.[42]
+This study illustrates both the feasibility of applying the SEEA EA preference order to marine assets and the practical constraint that incomplete habitat data imposes on comprehensive valuation.[45]

 3.7 Valuation Methods Inappropriate for Accounts